microsoft/ivy/doc/examples/networking.md

 network addresses, and the type `pkt` of packets.
 It has two actions, `recv` and `send`.
 These are very similar to actions of the abstract transport interface we used in the leader election protocol.
-The only difference is that the `send` action the source address of the packet as a paramater as well as the destination address.
-We'll see the rason for this shortly.
-Action `recv` is imported by the interface (meaning the user must implement it) while `send` is exported (meaning that the module implements it).
+The only difference is that the `send` action takes the source address of the packet as a parameter as well as the destination address.
+We'll see the reason for this shortly.
+Action `recv` is imported by the interface (meaning the user must implement it) while `send` is exported (meaning that `udp_simple` implements it).

-As in the leader example, the specification promises that only packets that have been sent wil be received (but packets may be dropped, duplicated or re-ordered).
+As in the leader example, the specification promises that only packets that have been sent will be received (but packets may be dropped, duplicated or re-ordered).

 For now, ignore the definition of object `impl`.
 We'll come back to it